 On Sept.
-22, 2020, the City Council approved changes to Net Energy Metering (NEM) Service (Sec.
-13.04.018. of the City of Georgetown Ordinance).
-If you are customer planning to install solar panels, please review the following changes to the Net Metering program.
-This page will be updated with more information and detail in coming weeks.
+22, 2020, the City Council approved changes to Net Energy Metering Service (Sec.
+13.04.018. of the City of Georgetown Ordinances).
+The net metering service ordinance encompasses the following components:

-- Net Energy Metering rate that is applicable to residential and small general customers with installed DER systems on customer premises of no greater than 10 kW-DC.
+- The applicable rate for residential and small general customers with installed DER systems on customer premises of no greater than 10 kilowatts-DC.

 Changes approved by City Council on Sept.
 22, 2020:

-Please review the updated ordinance for comprehensive information about the NEM program.
+Please review the updated ordinance for comprehensive information about the net energy metering program.
 For any questions please contact us at: email@example.com

-Q: How do the changes approved on Sept.
-22, 2020, affect new electric customers who wish to install solar panels?
+Q: How do the changes affect new electric customers who wish to install solar panels?

-A: The eligibility is existing NEM customers in good standing as of Oct.
+A: The eligibility requirement applies to net metering customers who were in good standing as of Oct.
 1, 2020.
-These are the net metering customers who are on the net-metering rate as of Oct.
+These were the net metering customers who were on the net-metering rate as of Oct.
 1, 2020.

 Q; What is the maximum solar system size?

 A: Currently, photovoltaic systems interconnected with City of Georgetown electric distribution are limited to 10 kilowatts-DC for residential and small general service customers.